ali2002-collab/ali2002-collab/README.md

 ## 👀 I’m interested in:
 - Gaining hands-on experience in the field of software development through part-time work or internships.
 - Contributing to Open Source projects to hone my skills and give back to the community.
-- Keeping up with the latest trends and best practices in software development.
+- Keeping up with the latest trends and best practices in software development .
 - Working remotely or on-site to collaborate with other developers and teams.

 ## 🌱 I’m currently learning: